bolner/Totally-Diffused/README.md

     `./cleanup.sh`

+## About screen

 If you execute the `./run.sh` inside a `screen`, then you can disconnect and re-connect to it anytime, letting it running in the background.

 Just execute `apt-get install screen` as root to install that program, and start a new session with the `screen` command as the non-root user before executing `./run.sh`.

+## Updating the AUTOMATIC1111 web UI

+The GIT repository is checked out in detached HEAD state in order to only clone a specific version that is tested.
+If you would like to update AUTOMATIC1111 web UI to the newest version, then:

+- Enter the `stable-diffusion-webui` folder, and:
+    ```
+    git checkout master
+    git pull
+    ```